LaurentTreguier/wildfires-telegram-bot-poc/README.md

 ## TODO

-- The bot currently sleeps for 3.5 weeks waiting for connections; an actual waiting system should be used for any real usage
 - Telegram has a nifty [reply keyboard markup](https://core.telegram.org/bots/api#replykeyboardmarkup) API, which would be very well suited for yes/no questions